rav-pradhan/ravii.dev.personal/writing/software-engineering/_posts/2020-12-13-on-the-fundamental-value-of-code-katas.md

 ---
 title: On the fundamental value of code katas
-tags: ['practice']
-theme: "writing"
+layout: post
-summary: "We all understand the value of code katas in sharpening specific technical skills.
-However, well-reasoned katas allow us to go beyond this and learn things far more fundamental to being an engineer."
+description: "The value of code katas in sharpening specific technical skills is clear.
+However, well-reasoned katas allow us to go beyond this and learn things far more fundamental to being a software engineer."
 ---

 A kata is designed to embed understanding of a pattern.
 They are inherent to a number of martial arts, where katas are